-Croatia has reasonable gaming laws that allow residents to play real money games online without fear of prosecution or other harassment.
-As long as you’re 18 years of age or older, you’re free to play at either government-sponsored Croatian betting sites or foreign websites based out of other jurisdictions.
+Croatia has reasonable gambling laws that allow residents to play real money games online without fear of prosecution or other harassment.
+As long as you’re 18 years of age or older, you’re free to play at either government-sponsored legal Croatia betting sites or foreign websites based out of other jurisdictions.
 Getting started is a simple matter of choosing a site and signing up for an account.

-All the major international and European gaming websites accept Croatian signups.
-Most do not accept kuna deposits but you can still deposit with an e-wallet to have your deposit automatically exchanged into euros, British pounds or US dollars.
+All the major international and European online gambling sites accept Croatian bettors.
+Most do not accept kuna deposits but you can still deposit with an deposit with an e-wallet to have your deposit automatically exchanged into euros, British pounds or US dollars.
 As nice as it is to play at local government-run sites, I’ve found that the international brands tend to offer greater game selection, more lucrative promotions and better all-around quality.

-Croatia’s current internet gambling laws went into effect in 2010 with the passage of the Ordinance on Interactive Online Casino Gaming (English text on page 62).
-This law specifies who can offer games over the internet and what is expected of online operators.
+Croatia’s current internet gambling laws went into effect in 2010 with the passage of the Ordinance on Interactive Online Casino Gaming.
+This law specifies who can offer games over the internet and what is expected of online gambling operators.
 There are only a few local operators as any company wishing to offer remote gaming in Croatia must own a land-based casino or betting operation.

 Operators with a license to offer remote gaming must meet a set of quality standards laid forth by the Ordinance.
 These include verifying players are at least 18, storing players’ money separate from the casino’s operating funds and allowing customers to set their own deposit limits.
 The legislation also requires sites to offer certain types of withdrawals, publish the rules of every game and submit to government audits and compliance tests.

-Croatians are also able to play at foreign-based gaming sites.
+Croatians are also able to play at foreign-based betting sites.
 Unlike some other regulated countries, Croatia does not try to prohibit its citizens from playing elsewhere.
-There are no criminal laws against playing at offshore sites and the government makes no attempt to censor the internet.
+There are no criminal laws against playing at offshore gambling sites and the government makes no attempt to censor the internet.

 It’s worth taking a look at these other options because Croatia itself doesn’t offer many alternatives.
 The wider European market features hundreds of competing bookmakers, online casinos and poker sites.
 You can play poker with people from around the world, participate in massive tournaments and take advantage of a whole variety of promotions.